Planning for the future

 Some people find that physical and emotional exhaustion catches up with them and they might feel ill or very tired for a while.

 Carers Australia has associations in each state and territory that can help you when your caring role ends.
-Call them on 1800 242 636 for advice and support, or counselling services.

 What to do when you are no longer a carer

 The time will come when you are ready to think about what to do next.